Enovational/mac-dev-setup/README.md

 ```

 ### ASDF
 I use [asdf](https://github.com/asdf-vm/asdf) for language version management (vs rbenv, nvm, etc).
-The postinstall script automatically installs Ruby and Node for you and sets them as global defaults.
+The script automatically installs Ruby and Node for you and sets them as global defaults.